Bound Revolved Side Angle Pose

 - You can use props to support your asana.
 Support your heel by placing it on a block, or a wall to help you maintain your balance.

-- Preparatory pose can be sethubandhasana, kapotasana, janu shirsasana and gomukhasana.
+- Preparatory pose can be Sethubandhasana(Bridge Pose), kapotasana, Janushirsasana(Head to Knee Pose)and gomukhasana.

 - Strengthens and stretches the legs, knees and ankles.